rwxrob/zet/20220412140945/README.md

 have very little left in the core `bonzai` package, and I don't see it growing that much at all.

-The only thing left to eventually add are more builtin functions for BonzaiMark.
+The only thing left to eventually add, are more builtin functions for BonzaiMark.
 We can't factor that out because it is fundamentally part of what makes a Bonzai command a command, the tight integration of very useful documentation about the command.
 The template language